AnantaV4/ananta-v4.3-alpha/README.md

 ```

 Note: this alpha uses lightweight pretrained models and random placeholders for some logic to keep it runnable in low-resource environments.
 Replace with your preferred models for production.

+ “Ananta V4.3 — a recursive ethical AI framework that models reflective intelligence through the Covenant Engine, integrating Heart and Mind nodes for balanced cognition.”
+That attracts developers, researchers, and ethical AI enthusiasts.